Overview of Integrated Product Development System and IPDS Gates

 - Gate 0 is the initial review of the concept.
 Are you building a bridge or a website or a phone application?
 Are they asking for a delivered product or service?
 Is this a general question on capability or potential revenue opportunity?

 - Gate 1 is a review of whether or not the business can pursue the project.
-At this gate, the company decides whether the project is in scope of their basic skill set.
-If it is at the edge of their skill set, is the project within long range plans to expand into a new market?
+At this gate, the company decides whether the project is in the scope of their basic skill set.
+If it is at the edge of their skill set, is the project within long-range plans to expand into a new market?
 Gate 1 includes determining if the project falls within the company's business plan.

 - Gate 2 reviews the pursue / do not pursue decision.
 Now that the organization knows its capabilities, it decides whether or not to put together a proposal.
 It is common for a Gate 2 review to include several possible bids and which ones have the best potential for the company.